 In Study 116/117 the most common Grade ≥3 adverse events in patients receiving idelalisib plus rituximab were diarrhea/colitis (16 percent) and pneumonia (13 percent).
 Grade ≥3 transaminase elevations occurred in 6 percent of patients.

-Zydelig is an oral inhibitor of phosphoinositide 3-kinase (PI3K) delta, a protein that plays a role in the activation, proliferation and viability of B cells, a critical component of the immune system.
-PI3K delta signaling is active in many B-cell leukemias and lymphomas, and by inhibiting the protein, Zydelig blocks several cellular signaling pathways that drive B-cell viability.
+Idelalisib is an oral inhibitor of phosphoinositide 3-kinase (PI3K) delta, a protein that plays a role in the activation, proliferation and viability of B cells, a critical component of the immune system.
+PI3K delta signaling is active in many B-cell leukemias and lymphomas, and by inhibiting the protein, idelalisib blocks several cellular signaling pathways that drive B-cell viability.11

-On July 23, 2014, Zydelig received accelerated approval from the U.S. Food and Drug Administration as monotherapy for patients with relapsed FL or SLL who have received at least two prior systemic therapies, and full approval in combination with rituximab for patients with relapsed CLL for whom rituximab alone would be considered appropriate therapy due to comorbidities.
-On September 19, 2014, the European Commission granted marketing authorization for Zydelig as monotherapy in FL patients who are refractory to two prior lines of treatment, and in combination with rituximab for CLL patients who have received at least one prior therapy, or in the presence of 17p deletion or TP53 mutation in patients unsuitable for chemoimmunotherapy.
+On July 23, 2014, idelalisib received accelerated approved from the U.S. Food and Drug Administration as monotherapy for patients with relapsed FL or SLL who have received at least two prior systemic therapies, and full approval in combination with rituximab for patients with relapsed CLL for whom rituximab alone would be considered appropriate therapy due to comorbidities.12 On September 19, 2014, the European Commission granted marketing authorization for idelalisib as monotherapy in FL patients who are refractory to two prior lines of treatment, and in combination with rituximab for CLL patients who have received at least one prior therapy, or in the presence of 17p deletion or TP53 mutation in patients unsuitable for chemo-immunotherapy.13

 The clinical development program for idelalisib currently includes six ongoing or completed Phase 3 clinical trials for B-cell cancers.
 Additional information about clinical studies of idelalisib and Gilead’s investigational cancer agents can be found at www.clinicaltrials.gov.